pengyzhang/cell_seg_matlab/README.md

 ******************************************************
 # Shape prior generation
 ******************************************************
-annotation.m: manually select N points on image and save x-y coordinates of the points as 2*N dimensional vector train_prior.m: load the vectors of shape priors.
+annotation.m: manually select N points on image and save x-y coordinates of the points as 2*N dimensional vector. train_prior.m: load the vectors of shape priors.
 Interpolate uniformly on the vectores and reorder the points.
 Save the shape prior library as a matrix in which each colume represents a shape prior.
 ******************************************************
 # Stage 1.
 Seed detection